Scalable Estimation and Inference with Large-scale or Online Survival Data: Numerical studies

 The estimated regression coefficients along with their 95\% confidence intervals with varying choices of $k$ are reported in Table \ref{seer}.
 We find that the survival is longer for women of medium age 36-45, compared with that of younger or older women.
 This result is consistent with previous works by \cite{wingo1998long} and \cite{rosenberg2005effect}.
-The effect of Race on survival is also consistent with previous studies \citep{li2003differences}.
-The average survival time of White is about 12\% longer than Black.
+The effect of Race on survival is also significant and consistent with previous studies \citep{li2003differences}.
 For Tumor Grade, we see that patients with smaller grade levels tend to live longer.
 For Cancer Stage, patients who are diagnosed at an earlier stage have a larger chance of being cured, especially for the In situ stage.
 We also find that Year at diagnosis has a significant effect on survival, which indicates that the effectiveness of treatment improves over time along with advances of medical research.
 For Tumor size, the effect is quite pronounced and the tumor size is negatively correlated with the survival.
 It is important to note that for varying choices of $k$, the proposed method yields fairly robust point and interval estimates for the regression coefficients.
 This reaffirms our findings in simulation studies and demonstrates that the proposed estimation and inference procedures indeed provide a useful tool for large-scale or online analysis of survival data which is becoming increasingly prevalent in practice.